blukatdevelopment/UnchainedWorldsOld/classes/lycanthrope.md

 #### Howl
 At level two, you learn to harness the ferocity of your lycanthrope form.
-You may use your action to release a bloodcurdling howl, which will trigger any lycanthropes that can hear you, and which will grant you 1d10 temporary hit points.
+You may use your action to release a bloodcurdling howl, which will trigger any lycanthropes that can hear you with a DC16 wisdom save, and which will grant you 1d10 temporary hit points.
 Any creature within 10 feet of you must succeed a DC 15 wisdom saving throw or become frightened until the start of your next turn.
-Once you use this ability, you may not use it again until you next shift.
+Once you use this ability, you may not use it again until your next shift.

 #### Bonus proficiencies
 While in this form, you gain proficiency with shortswords and longswords.